GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - see the `legobrick` generated (A)PNG example and its optimized / resized version in the `images` folder
       - currently set for full color PNG but can be changed to Lossy PNG to speed up processing (see the comment in the code)
     - JSON export is actually three.js created format
+    - Try not to change file names when saving files during initial export
+    - Exporting some models might crash the browser when running out of memory
+    - Exporting some models might be easier / better done with multiple viewers, examples:
+      - MMD -> OBJ and then OBJ -> JSON might be better than straight MMD -> JSON export
+      - IFC -> GLB and then GLB -> GLB_m (with MESHOPT compression) and then GLB_m -> GLB_d (with DRACO compression) might be easier than straight IFC -> GLB_d export
+    - DAE, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, USDZ modified exporters are [three.js](https://github.com/mrdoob/three.js) based
     - USDZ exporter tips:
       - Handles GLTF / GLB formats the best due to their use of the THREE.MeshStandardMaterial
       - Optionally export your 3D model to GLB format first, including GLB files that might be using compressed textures, and then export it to USDZ format